VZhou07/MacroMe/README.md

  doordash-macro-agent  ──▶  Steel session → scrape menus → pick meal → cart → approval
 ```

-`macrome-config.json` is the source of truth for your plan.
-Queue state, day log, and digests are separate files so a restart still knows what already happened.
+`macrome-config.json` is your plan.
+Queue state, day log, and digests live in separate files so a restart still knows what already happened.

-## Local setup (hackathon / personal use)
+## Local setup

 This is the supported path today.
-MacroMe expects a long-lived Node process on your machine.
+MacroMe wants a long-lived Node process on your machine.

 ### 1. Install